What regulations are used by Montclair State University to establish residency for in state charges?

 What does Domicile mean?

-Domicile means: The place where a person has his/her true, fixed, permanent home and principal living establishment, and to which, whenever he/she is absent, he/she has the intention of returning.
+Domicile means: The place where a person has their true, fixed, permanent home and principal living establishment, and to which, whenever they is absent, he/she has the intention of returning.

 Is financial awarded based on being a New Jersey resident?